web-platform-dx/web-features/gh-pages/src/baseline-in-the-wild.md

 - [Baseline Status in a WordPress Block](https://css-tricks.com/baseline-status-in-a-wordpress-block/), to display the `<baseline-status>` web component in a WordPress block.
 - [Baseline status of a web platform feature on a Hugo website](https://pawelgrzybek.com/baseline-status-of-a-web-platform-feature-on-a-hugo-website/), to display Baseline data on a static Hugo website.
 - [Baseline Status Astro Embed](https://astro-embed.netlify.app/components/baseline-status/), to display Baseline data without client-side JavaScript on an Astro website.
-- [RUMvision Baseline integration](https://www.rumvision.com/help-center/monitoring/dashboard/baseline/), a real user monitoring solution, which integrates with Baseline data to show which features are safe to use based on actual audience data.
+- [RUMvision Baseline integration](https://www.rumvision.com/help-center/monitoring/dashboard/baseline/), a real user monitoring solution, which uses Baseline statuses show which features are safe to use based on actual audience data.
 - [RUM Archive Insights](https://rumarchive.com/insights/), a collection of RUM Archive data visualizations, including yearly Baseline features.

 ## Web feature dashboards